 Includes a sheath w/ mounting strap

 The most inexpensive way to get a karambit knife today

 Fixed blade with a razor’s edge covering 95% of the interior blade length

 Fox Emerson Wave Karambit Knife

 Fox Emerson Wave Karambit is truly tactical, a weapon and tool used by hunters, fishermen, and hikers/campers who prepare for absolutely anything to land in their path.
 You get the very best grip that money can buy, the G10, ensuring that no matter how tough the use is, your hold isn’t going to falter.
 Match that with the top-notch clasp along the backside of the hilt, as well as the large protrusion ring, and you’ve got a truly maneuverable weapon in your hands.
 When you go to actually retract the blade, there’s a large divot in the metal giving you a perfect spot for maximum control with your thumb.
 You can have this at-the-ready in no time at all, putting you in control of your own fate.
 Last but not least, it’s all crafted of corrosion-resistant stainless steel, a coated in Teflon for a smoother glide and use.
-If you are a passionate camper, don’t forget to check our camping knives guide.
+This is an ideal gift for fishermen.

 Features G10 grips (best you can get)

 Large protrusion ring and wide finger slots